Jenbai22/ripe-tomatoes/journals/leo_galvan.md

 Today, I worked on:

 1. We have been cont with team coding and have made some progress.
 Our backend looks pretty close to being completed and we started to do some protection for our backend.
 Tmw we will start on the front wit some limited use to it.

+## Jan 10

+Today, I worked on:

+1. Today it was my turn to drive for our Grp.
+We still cont to do Grp coding and as a team we are excited that we are not having any drama.
+Ok, maybe one.
+Mikey's name was inserted as Micky, we all had a laugh about it and Mikey was playfully upset about it.
+2. We are getting really close to getting our AuthProvider to work.
+We into is populating but we are not happy that it is to long.
+We are going to try to tackle it tmw and we are able to start the front end.